starcitizen-lug/knowledge-base/wiki/Troubleshooting/install-update-problems.md

   To fix, delete the winetricks cache in `~/.cache/winetricks/` and try installing again

-## Launcher installation hangs at Updating Game Content
+## RSI Launcher installation hangs at Updating Game Content
 - The Launcher sometimes hangs during this phase of the install process
 - Completely quit the launcher, ensuring no lingering wine processes remain, then verify files